darius/sketchbook/gimme/README.md

 # Notes for a post

-The simplest way to rebuild things is, make a build script, run it every time.
+The simplest way to rebuild things is with a build script you rerun every time.
 This is fine for lots of things.

 Issues: